Elections in Japan: House of Representatives

 The House of Representatives (衆議院, Shūgi-in) has 465 members, elected for a rarely completed four-year term, 289 members in single-seat constituencies and 176 members by proportional representation in 11 regional "block" constituencies.

-General elections of members of the House of Representatives are usually held before the end of a four-year term as the chamber may be dissolved by the cabinet via the Emperor.
+General elections of members of the House of Representatives are usually held before the end of a four-year term as the chamber may be dissolved by the emperor on the advice of the Cabinet.
 Most prime ministers use that option.
 The only exception in post-war history was the "Lockheed Election" of 1976 in which the Liberal Democratic Party lost its seat majority for the first time.

 The single-seat constituencies are decided by plurality, and the proportional seats are handed out in each "block" constituency to party lists proportionally (by the D'Hondt method) to their share of the vote.
 Each voter votes twice, once for a candidate in the local constituency, and once for a party in the regional "block" constituency.
 In a parallel system, there is no link between votes in one tier and seat numbers in the other; but so-called dual candidacies (重複立候補, chōfuku rikkōho) of one candidate in both tiers simultaneously are allowed.
 If such dual candidates lose in the majoritarian tier, they still have a chance to be elected in the proportional block.
 Parties may also place dual district and block candidates on the same list rank; in that case, the ratio of margin of defeat (惜敗率, Sekihairitsu) system determines the order of candidates.